GoogleCloudPlatform/compute-image-packages/disk-expand/README.md

 ### Package usage

-1. Update your distro and reboot.
+1. Update to the latest packages and reboot.
 If there is a kernel update, you need to be running the new kernel for dracut to update it properly.
    Alternativley, if there is not a kernel update you can just install the gce-disk-expand package in the next step.
    `yum -y update ; reboot`
 1. Install the gce-disk-expand package with yum and reboot:
    `yum -y install /PATH_TO/gce-disk-expand-el6-VER-DATE.x86_64.rpm ; reboot`